nishlumi/vrmviewmeister-gdrive-extension/install.en.rst

 3. overwrite **apiget.gs**
 4. Copy all the contents of **apipost.js**
 5. Overwrite **apipost.gs**
+6. Copy all the contents of **library.js**
+7. Overwrite **library.gs**
-6. Save the script project
+8. Save the script project
+9. Perform the deployment operation.

 If using the original on the developer's drive
 ======================================================